Elizabeth Yates (actress): Early life and family

 Elizabeth Brunton was born at Norwich on 21 January 1799 to a theatrical family.
-(Note: England & Wales 1851 census age 51 born Norwich, with Edmond Hodgson Yates 19 born Scotland, Gloucester Place, Saint Marylebone) Her grandfather, John Brunton, acted at Covent Garden Theatre in 1774 and was later a theatre manager; her father, also John Brunton (1775–1849), went on the stage in 1795, and later appeared at Covent Garden in 1800 as Frederick in Louisa's Vows.
+Her grandfather, John Brunton, acted at Covent Garden Theatre in 1774 and was later a theatre manager; her father, also John Brunton (1775–1849), went on the stage in 1795, and later appeared at Covent Garden in 1800 as Frederick in Louisa's Vows.
 He also managed theatres, including those in Brighton, Birmingham, Exeter and King's Lynn.
 Her mother was the actress Anna Ross, sister to Fanny Robertson, and Yates had at least three siblings.
 Elizabeth's aunt, Anne Brunton, was an actress who also appeared at Covent Garden.
 Another aunt, Louisa Brunton, also an actress, later married Major-General William Craven, 1st Earl of Craven.

 Brunton married Frederick Henry Yates, a fellow actor with whom she had worked at Drury Lane, on 30 November 1823.